 In John 1:29, John the Baptist declared of Jesus, “Behold, the Lamb of God, who takes away the sin of the world.”
-John the Baptist also said of Jesus, “The strap of whose sandal I am not worthy to untie” (John 1:27), and, “I need to be baptized by you, and do you come to me?”
-(Matthew 3:14).
-It is clear that John the Baptist recognized Jesus to be the Messiah and had faith in Him.
+On several occasions, John communicated his own unworthiness compared to Jesus (Matthew 3:14; John 1:27).
+And he famously said of the Lord, “He must become greater; I must become less” (John 3:30).
+John the Baptist recognized Jesus to be the Messiah and had faith in Him.

-However, later, as recorded in Matthew 11:3 and Luke 7:19, John the Baptist sent messengers to Jesus to ask Him, “Are you the one who is to come, or should we expect someone else?”
-What happened?
-Why was John the Baptist doubting whether Jesus was the Messiah?
-There are two key points to remember.
-First, John the Baptist had been thrown in prison by Herod (Matthew 11:2; Luke 3:20).
-John had perhaps been in prison for over a year when he asked his question.
-He likely knew that he would eventually be executed, which he was shortly after he sent the message to Jesus (Matthew 14:1–12).
-Second, Jesus was not being received as the Messiah by the majority of Israelites.
-Jesus was being strongly rejected by the leaders of Israel: the Pharisees, the Sadducees, and the Sanhedrin.
+Theory Number 1: John the Baptist asked, “Are you the one who is to come, or should we expect someone else?” because his current situation caused him to doubt.
+John the Baptist was in prison when he asked this question via messengers.
+He had been thrown in prison by Herod, a wicked ruler (Matthew 11:2; Luke 3:20).
+John had perhaps been confined for over a year by the time he asked his question.
+He likely knew that he would eventually be executed (and he was, shortly after he sent the message to Jesus; see Matthew 14:1–12).
+Also, Jesus was not being received as the Messiah by the majority of Israelites.
+In fact, Jesus was meeting strong resistance from the leaders of Israel: the Pharisees, the Sadducees, and the Sanhedrin.